|Major Honours||UEFA European Championships (1), UEFA Nations League (1)|

-After three disappointing draws in the group stages, Portugal only managed to get through to the knockout stages of the Euros by virtue of being one of the third-placed teams with the most points as the last 16 was assembled.
-From then on, however, the team would still keep up their habit of drawing in 90 minutes.
+After three disappointing draws in the group stages, Portugal only managed to scrape through to the knockout stages by virtue of being one of the best third-placed teams.
+From then on, the team would maintain their habit of drawing in 90 minutes.

-Their round of 16 tie against Croatia went the distance into extra time, but Portugal saved themselves from the lottery of penalties with a 117th-minute winner from the experienced Ricardo Quaresma firing the Selecao into the quarter-finals.
+Their round-of-16 tie against Croatia went the distance, but Portugal spared themselves the lottery of penalties with a 117th-minute winner from the experienced Ricardo Quaresma.

 Santos and his side went to extra time again in the last eight, but this time overcame a dogged Poland side 5-3 on penalties to set up a tie with surprise semi-finalists, Wales.
-Remarkably, Portugal's 2-0 win against Wales in the semis, courtesy of two goals in four minutes from Cristiano Ronaldo and Nani respectively, was the first game they had won inside 90 minutes at the entire tournament at the sixth attempt - and it was to get through to the final.
+Remarkably, Portugal's 2-0 win against Wales in the semis, courtesy of two goals in four minutes from Cristiano Ronaldo and Nani respectively, was the first game they had won inside 90 minutes at the entire tournament.

-Waiting for them in the showpiece match were tournament hosts and eventual World Cup winners two years later, France.
-Disaster struck midway through the first half when talisman Ronaldo had to come off injured after 25 minutes, but the Selecao managed to, surprise surprise, take the final to extra time.
-The biggest moment in Portugal's soccer history would follow in the 109th minute, however, when substitute striker Eder fired past Hugo Lloris to cue pandemonium in Portugal and among the supporters in attendance, securing a quite incredible way to win their first major international tournament.
+Waiting for them in the showpiece match were tournament hosts and future World Cup winners France.
+Disaster struck midway through the first half when talisman Ronaldo was forced off through injury 25 minutes in.
+However, the Selecao managed to, surprise surprise, take the final to extra time.
+The biggest moment in Portugal's soccer history would follow in the 109th minute when substitute striker Eder fired past Hugo Lloris to cue pandemonium in Portugal and the country's first major international tournament.